Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 I think what status is – if you think about influence or authority.
 A good way to think about it is where status and wealth come apart.
 Nowadays, you might have the royal families, and they might not be very rich; they just have status, like the people recognize them.
-They respect them and they probably get a lot of perks that don’t come along with paying for stuff.
-They live in this great palace, they get all of these tax breaks, and all of these other perks that if you were by them outright with cash would be a lot more expensive than whatever they are paying for.
+They respect them and they probably get a lot of perks that don’t come along with just paying for stuff.
+They live in this great palace, they get all of these tax breaks, and all of these other perks that if you were to buy them outright with cash would be a lot more expensive than whatever they are paying for.

 Another one is actually famous people.
 There are some billionaires that we would never recognize; we just don’t know.
 You might see the name in the Forbes list but you don’t know what they look like.
 You wouldn’t be able to tell them on the street.
 But then you’d have somebody who is maybe only net worth of 20 million.
 I think Conor McGregor, before he fought Mayweather, his net worth was assessed around 25 million or something like that.
 He’s a lot poorer compared to anybody in the Forbes lists, yet we know his face, and his name, and all of that stuff because he is famous.
 Fame and riches come apart.